Medical Reviewer

 • Medical Detoxification (Detox): Detoxification, often known as detox, involves the intentional removal of harmful substances like drugs or alcohol from the body.
 Usually carried out under careful medical supervision, either in medical facilities or specialized detox centers, this procedure focuses on safely managing the physical symptoms of withdrawal.
 Through this process, detox prepares individuals for the following stages of treatment and rehabilitation.

-• Medically Managed Care: Medically managed care combines medical oversight with therapy to offer holistic support to patients during their recovery process.
+• Medically Managed Care: Medically managed care combines medical oversight with therapy to support patients during recovery.
 This level of care entails ongoing supervision by medical professionals who tailor treatments and work closely with other healthcare team members.
-By addressing both the physical and psychological aspects of patients’ conditions, this integrated approach promotes comprehensive healing and sustains long-term well-being.
+This integrated approach promotes comprehensive healing and sustains long-term well-being by addressing the physical and psychological aspects of patients’ conditions.

 Therapies Used in Impulse Control Disorder and Addiction Treatment